Asian, Don't Raisin - EGCG Is the Anti-Inflammatory Habit The West Is Missing

 Not inflamed in the obvious sense — swollen ankle, red wound, fever.
 We're talking about the other kind.
 The slow, silent, chronic kind that builds up over years and shows up in ways most people never connect to a single cause.

 That's inflammation.
 Chronic, low-grade, systemic inflammation.
-And it's running in the background of most people's bodies like a program they forgot to close.
+Running in the background of most people's bodies like a program they forgot to close.

-Green tea contains a compound called EGCG - epi-gallo-catechin gallate.
-It's one of the most studied antioxidants found in any food.
-And what it does, consistently, is interrupt inflammatory signalling at a cellular level.
+Green tea contains a compound called EGCG — epigallocatechin gallate.
+One of the most studied antioxidants found in any food.
+What it does, consistently, is interrupt inflammatory signalling at a cellular level.

 So what's the Asian don't raisin connection?

-Let's be clear.
 EGCG is not going to undo a poor diet, chronic stress, or no sleep.
-The research on most of these benefits is directionally strong but still building - especially for direct human clinical outcomes.
-We're not in the business of overclaiming.
+The research on most of these benefits is directionally strong but still building — especially for direct human clinical outcomes.

 Green tea doesn't fix your symptoms.
 It quietly reduces the underlying load that's driving most of them.